All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 As the University is closed should I continue my PhD work from home and will supervision be available?

-You should continue with any work that you can (this could include literature reviews, writing, etc.) and supervisory meetings can be held via Skype or telephone.
+You should continue with any work that you can (this could include literature reviews, writing, etc.) and supervisory meetings can be held via telephone, MS Teams, Skype or another online platform.

 I plan to continue to work on my PhD from home, but my rate of progress may be delayed as I will have additional caring responsibilities and/or will not have adequate workspace.